What is the Spirit of Joy Meaning | Bringing God into your Situations

 Knowing the spirit of joy meaning will help you increase the activities of the Spirit around your life and bring God into your situations.
-When God steps into your situations, turnaround is assured.
+When God steps into your situation, turnaround is assured.

 Joy is an expression of excitement or gladness informed by the knowledge of God’s love for you and the inheritance He has kept for you.
 The spirit of joy is best expressed based on your heavenly realities, not earthly realities.

-When your happiness and excitement are no longer influenced by earthly events but heavenly realities, that’s the true understanding of the spirit of Joy meaning.
+When your happiness and excitement are no longer influenced by earthly events but by heavenly realities, that’s the true understanding of the spirit of Joy.

 No one establishes the source of his joy on anything earthly that will have permanent or stable Joy.
 If you build your joy on anything physical, you cannot have a stable joy.
 Your joy will be affected when those things are affected.

 Your life’s joy cannot be stable until you build your expectations, hope, and trust in the only stable God.
 Putting the totality of your trust and hope in God is the true spirit of joy.
 If you have been looking for how to build lasting joy, I’m here to show you how to live joyfully.

 Joy came from the Greek word, “chara” which means cheerfulness, calm delight, gladness, and greatly.
 This is the definition and real meaning of joy.
 Joy in itself is higher than happiness.
 Happiness is often a by-product of a fortune that happens to you externally and when affected, your happiness will also lift.
 Joy is higher than this.